We need to know about changes that could increase, reduce or stop your Carer Allowance or Carer Allowance Health Care Card.

 For example, you must tell us if you:

-- stop giving care for the person you get Carer Allowance for
+- stop giving care to the person you get Carer Allowance for

 - move house